 When I think of summer side dishes, pasta salad is usually one of the first to come to mind.
-I mean, who doesn’t love a good pasta salad to go with their hot dogs and hamburgers?
+Who doesn’t love a delicious pasta salad to go with their hot dogs and hamburgers?

-I especially love this pasta salad recipe because not only is it gluten-free and vegetarian, but it’s also high in fiber and plant-based protein.
-It’s the perfect side dish for all of your Memorial Day, Labor Day, and Fourth of July cookouts.
+This healthy red lentil pasta salad recipe is perfect for all of your Memorial Day, Labor Day, and Fourth of July cookouts.

 Some links throughout this post are affiliate links, which means I earn a small commission at no extra cost to you.
 If you’re willing to use them, it helps fund this site and allows me to continue to provide content.
 I appreciate your support!